-BToV has been detected in fecal samples of cattle by ELISA, RT-PCR, and/or immune-electron microscopy (IEM) in Austria, Belgium, Brazil, Canada, Costa Rica, France, Germany, Great Britain, Hungary, Japan, Korea, the Netherlands, New Zealand, South Africa, and the USA, indicating that they presumably occur worldwide.
-Sequences analysis showed that Brazilian, European and Asian BToVs have a high degree of identity, but a lower degree of identity with North American strains.
-Seroprevalence of BToV has also been reported in Belgium, France, Germany, India, Switzerland, United Kingdom, and the USA, ranging between 55% and 94.6%.
+In cattle, toroviruses have been detected by ELISA, reverse-transcriptase polymerase chain reaction (RT-PCR), and/or immune electron microscopy (IEM) in Austria, Belgium, Canada, Costa Rica, France, Germany, Great Britain, Hungary, Japan, Netherlands, New Zealand, South Africa, and the USA.
+BToV-seropositive cattle have also been reported in Belgium, France, Germany, India, Switzerland, United Kingdom, and the USA, with seroprevalence ranging between 55% and 94.6%.
 Most adult horses tested in Switzerland possess neutralizing antibodies to EToV.
-HToV appears to occur in Brazil, Canada, France, Great Britain, India, the Netherlands and the USA.
-PToV has been detected by RT-PCR and/or IEM in swine fecal specimens from farms in Austria, Belgium, Canada, China, Hungary, Italy, Korea, South Africa, Spain, the Netherlands and the USA.
-PToV seropositive cattle have also been reported in the Netherland and Switzerland with over 80% seroprevalence.
-Up to date, TToV has been reported only in the USA.
+HToV appears to occur in Canada, Brazil, France, Great Britain, India, the Netherlands, and the USA.